danielc92/flask_robot_forum/README.md

 ```

 # Tests
-- No tests performed at this point in time.
+- Tested function to return robot text for threads and comments using this [generator](http://carterschieffer.com/hello-robot)

 # Contributors
 - Daniel Corcoran